-Based on undergraduate classes of "Molecular Animal Reproduction and Development", the aim of this course is to help students acquire an greater understanding of the fundamental principles of reproductive biology.
+Based on undergraduate classes of "Molecular Animal Reproduction and Development" and "Animal Reproductive Bioengineering", the aim of this course is to help students acquire an greater understanding of the fundamental principles of reproductive biology.

-Reproductive lineage cell formation, function of male and female gonads, fertilization, embryogenesis, implantation, and general reproductive engineering techniques.
-The relationship between the above keywords and aging, oxidative stress, environmental chemicals and other related topics.
 This course will be divided in 4 steps as follows.
 Reading reserch articles or reviews in the region of animal reproductive physiology and animal reproductive bioengineering, writing research report's resume, presentation of the resume, questions and answers.